guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-05-13-pycon-sweden-2015-day-1.md

 And this means that I’ve attended to 50% of all PyCon Sweden editions! (yes, its only its second year.. :-P ).
 Joking apart, even though its a young fork of the main PyCon conference, here in Sweden the Python community is very big and active, which makes this conference very interesting.

-A lot of nice talks today, a lot of them centred in data science and related topics, which was awesome, as it is a very interesting field, and close to bioinformatics in some sense, which is what I work with.
+A lot of nice talks today, a lot of them centered in data science and related topics, which was awesome, as it is a very interesting field, and close to bioinformatics in some sense, which is what I work with.

 I’ve tried to take some notes on the talks I have attended, and here are my thoughts/summary about them, with some links of interest.